turbopuffer/turbopuffer-java/README.md

 ### Response validation

-When receiving a response, the Turbopuffer Java SDK will deserialize it into instances of the typed model classes.
+When receiving a response, the turbopuffer Java SDK will deserialize it into instances of the typed model classes.
 In rare cases, the API may return a response property that doesn't match the expected Java type.
 If you directly access the mistaken property, the SDK will throw an unchecked `TurbopufferInvalidDataException` at runtime.
 If you would prefer to check in advance that that response is completely well-typed, call `.validate()` on the returned model.

 ```java
 import com.turbopuffer.models.DocumentRowWithScore;